insurance for residential care centers

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-Residential care centers face a variety of challenges in todays climate.
-Funding is often limited, which can lead to staff cuts and a reduction in services.
+Residential care centers need adequate insurance coverage to protect them from all challenges they face in todays climate of uncertainty.
+Limited funding, which can lead to staff cuts and a reduction in services leave them more exposed to possible litigation.
 There is also an increased focus on quality of care, which can put pressure on already stretched resources.

 In addition, the population of residents is often aging and frailer, which can present additional challenges in terms of managing their care needs.
 All of these factors can make it difficult for residential care centers to provide the level of care that is required.